-INTERPRO RECENTLY CELEBRATED ITS 20TH ANNIVERSARY.
+IN 2020, INTERPRO CELEBRATED A MILESTONE ANNIVERSARY: #25.
 SINCE FOUNDING THE COMPANY IN 1995, WHAT HAS BEEN THE BIGGEST CHANGE YOUR COMPANY HAS SEEN?

 I would have to say that advances in technology—and especially the Internet—have constituted the biggest overall change that we’ve seen since starting business in March 1995.
 More than ever, people are using their mobile devices to search the web, which has brought more traffic to our app localization services.
 Due to the increase in technology use, the demand for a translation company that can truly customize its services to reflect the needs of its client base has similarly increased, whether those needs are for e-commerce localization, e-learning localization, dynamic website localization, or something else.

 HOW HAS TECHNOLOGY CHANGED THE WAY YOU DO BUSINESS?